DZakh/rescript-schema/IDEAS.md

 - Add flatten to ts api
 - Add S.compile to Js/ts api
 - Changed asyncParser from (i) => () => promise to (i) => promise
+- Look at the discriminant in unions - error message improvements

 ## v10